A Gospel-Centered Refuge for Teens

 “We’re meeting these teenagers right where they are,” Froh said.
 “Everyone is different and yet the same ….
 My reminder is to make sure you love.”
 She’s worked with students through some difficult issues.
 It’s not uncommon for students to come to the Hangout bearing the weight of suicidal tendencies, homelessness

-High school student Leilani Carter treasures the Hangout because it’s a place of peace.
+A high school student who attends regularly says she treasures the Hangout because it’s a place of peace.
 And for parent Jessica Mahnke, the Hangout is a place of salvation; God worked through her son’s friend to bring him to the Hangout.
 Before then, he was struggling in life.
 She says the change is remarkable.

 “The Hangout truly is a work of mercy for the people of Grace, and a key way for our congregation to love our neighbors as Christ first loved us,” said the Rev. Duane Bamsch, pastor of Grace.
 “While most of these youths don’t see us as their church home, we still make sure they know that they are always welcome among us as those who are fearfully and wonderfully made by God.”